-Differences between revenues of the original budget and the final budget were due primarily to the village receiving a rural development grant.
-Differences between expenditures of the original budget and the final budget were primarily due to an increase in capital outlay and debt service.
+Differences between revenues of the original budget and the final budget were due primarily to an increase in other financing sources.
+Differences between expenditures of the original budget and the final budget was primarily due to an increase in capital outlay.